 What are the key ingredients to your perfect Christmas?

 Christmas is as much to do with the tree and the turkey as it is to do with the endless to-do list of Christmas and managing to get the tree up without a divorce.
-There are so many things that make Christmas special, whether it’s a special place you go to get your cheese, the trip to Penneys to get your Christmas jammies, or an especially good place for a mulled wine.
+There are so many things that make Christmas special, whether it’s a particular place you go to get your cheese, the trip to Penneys to get your festive jammies, or an especially good place for a mulled wine.

 These are the treats that make Christmas for the IMAGE staffers.

 It’s not Christmas until I’ve lit the Cloon Keen Noble Fir candle.
 I start looking forward to lighting it around September.
 I spend more time thinking about the first night I’ll light it (as soon as the tree is up) than I spend trying to figure out what winter coat I’m going to buy this year.
 Go in if you can so can take a whiff and tell me it’s not the most delicious thing you’ve ever sniffed.
 It smells like a woodland forest, but a really expensive one – if a woodland forest was in the middle of a five-star hotel lobby.
 It smells like I’m the queen, spending Christmas at Sandringham.
 It’s become as essential to my Christmas as the turkey or the tin of Roses. – Holly O’Neill, Beauty Editor and Digital Editor, IMAGE.ie.